nathanvanbakel/expression-engine-strip-tags/README.md

 1. Copy the striptags directory into your system/user/addons folder
 2. Login to your Expression Engine installation, go to Developer --> Add-Ons
-3. Install the Striptags plugin
+3. Install the Striptags add-on

 ## Usage